KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 #### Ensuring all required information is available

 Providing all information when submitting a bug report is hard, even as a software engineer.
-GitHub recently introduced[ISSUE_TEMPLATE.MD](https://github.com/fastlane/fastlane/blob/master/.github/ISSUE_TEMPLATE.md), that auto-fills the "New Issue" form with instructions on how to file an issue.
+GitHub recently introduced [ISSUE_TEMPLATE.MD](https://github.com/fastlane/fastlane/blob/master/.github/ISSUE_TEMPLATE.md), that auto-fills the "New Issue" form with instructions on how to file an issue.
 However most people ignore the instructions.

 Using the fastlane-bot we ensure all required information is available, and if not, tell the user how to provide them.